ThomasMertes/seed7/src/read_me.txt

 WHAT ABOUT THE WARNINGS THAT HAPPEN DURING THE COMPILATION?

     The warnings can usually be ignored.
-Seed7 is compiled with the higest warning level (-Wall).
+Seed7 is compiled with the highest warning level (-Wall).
 Additionally there are also some warnings requested (such as -Wstrict-prototypes) which are not part of -Wall.
 The warnings can be classified to the following cases: